 We recognize that funnels aren’t going away.
-While the flywheel is a better metaphor for how today’s organizations grow, you will still have funnel-shaped charts and graphs representing the effectiveness of different processes within your company.
+While the flywheel is a better metaphor for how today’s organizations grow, you'll still have funnel-shaped charts and graphs representing the effectiveness of different processes within your company.
 You may use a funnel chart to improve a particular aspect of your business performance.
 Just remember, even though a process can easily be visualized as a funnel, it’s actually one piece of a larger flywheel.

 The journey from

-“Here at HubSpot, our flywheels represents a circular process where customers feed growth.
+“Here at HubSpot, our flywheels represent a circular process where customers feed growth.
 We’ve invested more in customer marketing, more in customer advocacy, and more in creating delightful onboarding for new customers.
 We’ve also invested in an integrations ecosystem that helps customers do more with HubSpot and creates real value for people who adopt our suite of software.

-In 2018 and beyond, the biggest threat to your company’s growth isn’t your competitors.
+The biggest threat to your company’s growth isn’t your competitors.
 It’s a bad customer experience.

 That's why companies need to put their customers first and do more than just grow — they need to grow better.
 At HubSpot, growing better means remembering that your customers are people first, not numbers on a spreadsheet — so interact with them how and when they want.
 It's placing customers at the center of your business and valuing relationships, not just deals.
-Growing better is applying force to the strongest areas of your business and eliminating any friction that gets in the way — especially if it has a negative impact on your customers.
+Growing better is applying force to the strongest areas of your business and removing any friction that gets in the way — especially if it has a negative impact on your customers.